Andycutter/viaplay_middle/README.md

 To get a local server running with the application run `middleman server` and visit `http://localhost:4567/` in your browser.

 For a guide to install Middleman, see the official documentation [Middleman](https://middlemanapp.com/basics/install/)

-# Tests
-To see tests run `rspec` in your terminal from the root directory

 # Code base / Git
 To see the source code visit the Git repository [Source code](https://github.com/Andycutter/viaplay_middle "Source code").